-Management's Discussion and Analysis of Financial Condition and Results of Operations for the three and twelve months ended December 31, 2014 and 2013.
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the three months ended March 31, 2015 and 2014.

-The following management discussion and analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements of Carpathian Gold Inc. ("Carpathian" or the "Corporation"), for the year ended December 31, 2014 and Corporation's other securities filings available on www.sedar.com.
-The Corporation reports its audited consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The following management discussion and analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements of Carpathian Gold Inc. ("Carpathian" or the "Corporation"), for the year ended December 31, 2014 and the condensed interim consolidated financial statements for the three months ended March 31, 2015 ("Q1 2015") and the Corporation's other securities filings available on www.sedar.com.
+The Corporation reports its condensed interim consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All financial figures contained in this MD&A are denominated in United States dollars (US\$), unless otherwise specified.